-Students learn the absolute basics of planning and coordinating meetings in this introductory event planning course.
+Students will learn the basics of planning and coordinating meetings in this introductory course.
 The course discusses how to make contacts and organize an event.
 Students learn about legal issues in event planning, event coordination, promotions, entertainment and other relevant topics.

 Promotion and Marketing

-Students in this event planning class learn about the use of marketing tools and advertising to promote events such as conferences, conventions and fundraisers.
-Since many event planners are self-employed or are responsible for finding customers, students learn to use marketing tools.
-Coursework typically includes creating event marketing plans that can be used as outlines for future projects.
+Students in this event planning class learn about the use of marketing tools and advertising to promote events.
+Coursework typically includes creating an event marketing plan that can be used as an outline for future projects.

 Design and Production

-This event design course develops students' abilities to manage materials, staff, entertainment and other event planning resources.
-Students gain practical experience in setting up events and making sure all aspects of the program are organized properly.
-Topics include serving staff coordination, food delivery and guest registration.
+This course develops the student's abilities to manage materials, staff, entertainment and other resources.
+Students gain practical experience in setting up events and in making sure all aspects of the event are properly organized.
+Topics include: serving staff coordination, food delivery, and guest registration.

-Catering management courses provide an overview of managing the food preparation workers, catering staff, drivers and other workers for weddings, conferences and other events.
-The course involves specific tips for determining prices and choosing menus.
-Students gain practice catering events and working with staff.
-They also become familiar with different on-site expectations.
+Catering management courses provide an overview of managing the food preparation workers, catering staff, drivers, and other necessary staff members.
+The course teaches specific tips for determining prices and choosing menus.
+Students gain hands-on experience in catering events and working with staff.
+They will also become familiar with on-site expectations.
 This course may be taken near the middle of a student's event planning education.

 Weddings and Social Events

-Since weddings are a big industry, some event planners focus on the wedding business, but others manage only certain aspects of it.
-This event planning course, which addresses weddings and related events, involves an overview of helping people plan every aspect of their weddings, including budgeting and choosing locations.
+This course addresses weddings and related events.
+It involves an overview of helping people to plan every aspect of their weddings, including budgeting and choosing a location(s).
 The course identifies ways to organize the events so the couples are happy and the events less stressful.